JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-settings.png)

 16. Click **Save**
 17. The following device settings are shown

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-ready.png)

 18. Keep this page open, you need the device address, network session key and application session key in a minute

-The TTN application is now created.
+The TTN application is created.
+Your device has been registered and provisioned.

 ## Send data from your device